Nhv24/aops-userscripts/README.md

 # aops-userscripts
 Just testing

-The code in this repository is not created by or affiliated with AoPS Incorporated, and is created by me.
+The code in this repository is not created by or affiliated with AoPS Incorporated.
+**Do not report any bugs on the AoPS forums**